 As well as your income, a Saudi bank will, when assessing your mortgage eligibility, probably take into account the status and reputation of your employer.
 The general rule of thumb is that the bigger and more stable the company, the better.
 Once the mortgage is approved, the bank typically deducts the monthly payments by direct debit from your salary account.

 Unsurprisingly, house prices vary according to location.
 The bulk of the Kingdom’s population lives in Riyadh, Jeddah, or Dammam; therefore they generally have the highest prices.
 An upscale three-bedroom house in Riyadh might go for $800,000.
 Or you can snap up a fancy condo for around $300,000.
 As in any country, remember to apply common sense when buying a property in Saudi Arabia.
 For instance, hire a good lawyer and hire a good translator; as most documents will be in Arabic.
 Furthermore, do your own due diligence and market research.
 Note that some investors have lost money on stalled housing projects after the developer became insolvent.

 Business investments in Saudi Arabia

 If you are an entrepreneur, you won’t be short of advice and assistance.
 Small and medium-sized enterprises (SMEs) account for about a fifth of the national GDP.
 By 2030, the government wants this figure to be 35%.
-In the 2019 Global Entrepreneurship Monitor report, about three-quarters of those surveyed in Saudi Arabia saw ‘good opportunities’ to start their own business; the second-highest figure of the 49 countries studied.
+In the 2019 Global Entrepreneurship Monitor report, about three-quarters of those surveyed in Saudi Arabia saw good opportunities to start their own business; in fact, this was the second-highest figure of the 49 countries studied.